This is a collection of interactive graphics. All of the images have control points and inputs where things can be dragged and interfaced with.

 This interactive demonstrates how to points uniquely define a line.

 This interactive demonstrates the properties of modular arithmetic on a number-line.
-Click and drag the point to change the input number. is the same as dividing x by a and returning the remainder of the division.
+The modulus operator, represented as , is the same operation as dividing x by a and returning the remainder of the division.
+The first control point controls the input number x and the second control point controls the number a.
+Click and drag either point to see the properties of modular arithmetic.

 Point Where Two Lines Intersect